 Skins on Mashed Potatoes

 To peel or not to peel, that is the question.
 Many people would say they want the creamiest, smoothest mashed potatoes possible, and I can’t help but agree!
 Leaving the skins on the potatoes saves you a lot of time and can add a little nutritional value, as well as some ‘character’.
-Potato skins have iron, potassium, and vitamins B and C. There is also a study on antioxidants being in a potato, especially in the skin.
+Potato skins have iron, potassium, and vitamins B and C. There is also a study on antioxidants in a potato, especially in the skin.
 The more color the potato (like the reds I used) the higher the antioxidant level!

 I think I will be leaving the skins on my potatoes from now on!
 In fact, hold on while I make some Twice Baked Potatoes, skin on, of course!